Snaacky/thewiki/docs/tutorials/comparison.md

 #### Matrix

 Sets the color gamut to fix the colors of your sources.
-This is most commonly used on sources you're upscaling or 4K SDR content. *This should be used on sources with incorrect/missing metadata or colors that are off, particulary greens and reds.*
+This is most commonly used on sources you're upscaling or 4K SDR content. *This should be used on sources with incorrect/missing metadata or colors that are off, particularly reds and greens.*

 Generally: